Loop3D/noddy_qt/README.md

 architecture (the event-history model, voxelisation, geophysics forward modelling, the 3D renderer, and how the Qt compatibility layer maps onto the original XVT-based GUI).

+See [MODIFICATIONS.md](MODIFICATIONS.md) for a function-by-function list of every change made to the original application logic during the port (bug fixes, small new features, default-value changes) as opposed to the mechanical toolkit-call swap the port otherwise consists of.

 ## Qt distribution